Euzhan Palcy: Later career

-Palcy’s drive for the life and compassion for humanity inspire each and every project with which she is involved.
+Palcy's drive for the life and compassion for humanity inspire each and every project with which she is involved.
 Her passion spills into all areas of cinematic lexicon to include the animation, thriller, comedy and action genres.
 For Fox Studios, Palcy developed an animated feature, currently entitled Katoumbaza.
 She is actively developing a feature film, on Bessie Coleman, for which she recorded the very last witness of the first African-American woman aviator journey in France, and an action comedy set in Los Angeles and Paris.
 Palcy has chosen Teaching Toots, a comedy drama on illiteracy – a project close to her heart – to be her next film to co-produce and direct.
 Her interest in humanitarian work and supporting the younger generation has been known for years.
 Her last production has been Moly, a biographical short on young disabled one-legged Senegalese filmmaker Moly Kane.
 The film was screened in Cannes to rapturous public acclaim.
 Palcy announced on stage that Moly Kane would receive the prosthetic leg of his dreams so that he could be free to film with his camera.

+In 2022, the Board of Governors of the Academy of Motion Picture Arts and Sciences voted to present Palcy, alongside Diane Warren and Peter Weir, with an Honorary Oscar, citing her as "a pioneering filmmaker whose groundbreaking significance in international cinema is cemented in film history".
+In her Oscar's acceptance speech, Palcy congratulated the Academy “for helping to lead the charge to change our industry and for opening the doors that were closed to the ideas and visions that I championed for so long.”
+She said: “It encourages me to raise my voice again, to offer you movies of all genres that I always wanted to make in my own way, without having my voice censored or silenced.”